asagi4/comfyui-prompt-control/README.md

 generates a LoRA schedule based on a sinewave

 ## Tag selection
-Instead of step percentages, you can use a *tag* to select part of an input:
+Using the `FilterSchedule`Instead of step percentages, you can use a *tag* to select part of an input:
 ```
 a large [dog:cat<lora:catlora:0.5>:SECOND_PASS]
 ```